MakeSchool-Tutorials/Core-Data-Tutorial/P04-Fetching-Data/content.md

 slug: fetching-data
 ---

-Before we can present saved data to the user, the app must retrieve it from CoreData.
+Before we can present saved data to the user, the app must retrieve it from Core Data.

 Remember that `fetchRequest` function in `Item+CoreDataProperties.swift`?
 The `viewContext` object has a built-in `fetch` function that accepts an `NSFetchRequest` result object produced by invoking the `Item` class’s auto-generated `fetchRequest` function.